ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

     git clone --recursive --shallow-submodules git@github.com:your_github_username/ClickHouse.git
     cd ClickHouse

+Or (if you'd like to use sparse checkout for submodules and avoid checking out unneeded files):

+    git clone git@github.com:your_github_username/ClickHouse.git
+    cd ClickHouse
+    ./contrib/update-submodules.sh

 Note: please, substitute *your_github_username* with what is appropriate!

 This command will create a directory `ClickHouse` containing the working copy of the project.